-This project is one of a number that are in competition for funding from the South West Biosciences Doctoral Training Partnership (SWBio DTP).
 The DTP offers an interdisciplinary research training programme delivered by a consortium comprising the Universities of Bath, Bristol and Exeter, Cardiff University and Rothamsted Research, alongside six regional associate partners: Marine Biological Association, Plymouth Marine Laboratory, Swansea University, UCB Pharma, University of the West of England and SETsquared Bristol.
-The partnership has a strong track record in advancing knowledge through high quality research and teaching, in collaboration with industry and government.
-For more information about the DTP, see https://www.swbio.ac.uk/

 All SWBio DTP projects will follow a structured 4-year PhD model, combining traditional project-focussed studies with a taught first year which includes directed rotation projects.

-Dr Susanne Gebhard, Department of Biology & Biochemistry (University of Bath) https://researchportal.bath.ac.uk/en/persons/susanne-gebhard
+Lead supervisor: Dr Susanne Gebhard, University of Bath, Department of Biology & Biochemistry, email firstname.lastname@example.org https://researchportal.bath.ac.uk/en/persons/susanne-gebhard

 Antibiotic resistance is one of the grand challenges faced by modern medicine, and tremendous efforts are invested in developing new treatments to slow its spread.
 One exciting approach is the development of anti-resistance drugs that do not themselves inhibit bacteria, but instead block resistance and reinstate the usefulness of our existing antibiotics.